r3w0p/bobocep/.github/pull_request_template.md

 ## Checklist

 Ensure that the following have been completed before requesting a review.

-*I have...*
+_I have..._

 - [ ] Followed the style guidelines of the project.
-- [ ] Performed a self-review of your code.
+- [ ] Made changes that generate no new errors or warnings, if applicable.
 - [ ] Provided a copyright notice at the top of any new source files.
 - [ ] Ensured that third-party code has been used in accordance with the terms of their respective licenses.
-- [ ] Made changes that generate no new errors or warnings.
 - [ ] Ensured that new and existing tests pass and provide adequate coverage.
-- [ ] Updated documentation as necessary.
+- [ ] Updated documentation, as necessary.
-- [ ] Correctly updated the software version, as per the Semantic Versioning convention.
+- [ ] Correctly updated the software version.